-- December 2013, Maryland: $198,433 Verdict: Plaintiff, a 45-year-old nursing assistant, was stopped at a red light in Baltimore County when she was rear-ended by a vehicle driven by the Defendant.
+- December 2013, Maryland: $198,433 Verdict: Plaintiff, a 45-year-old nursing assistant, was stopped at a red light in Baltimore County when a vehicle driven by the Defendant rear-ended her.
 After the accident, she was diagnosed with a bulging lumbar disc that required multiple sessions of physical therapy and epidural pain shots.
-Eight months after the accident, Plaintiff suffered an injury at work which further aggravated the injuries sustained in the accident.
-Plaintiff sued the driver of the van and his employer for motor vehicle negligence, seeking $22,000 in medicals, $1,300 for lost wages and damages for pain and suffering.
+Eight months after the accident, Plaintiff suffered an injury at work, which further aggravated the injuries sustained in the accident.
+The plaintiff sued the driver of the van and his employer for motor vehicle negligence, seeking $22,000 in medicals, $1,300 for lost wages, and damages for pain and suffering.
 Defendants argued the extent of her injuries and felt the plaintiff’s damages were limited up to the date of her work injury.
 The parties brought their arguments to the Baltimore County Circuit Court where the jury returned a $198,432.76 verdict for the plaintiff.
-But the damages were capped before trial by a high-low agreement, at the insurance policy limits of $100,000.
+But the damages were capped before trial by a high-low agreement at the insurance policy limits of $100,000.

 - June 2012, Maryland: $170,467 Verdict: The plaintiff was stopped at a traffic signal-controlled intersection in Prince George’s County.
-While stopped, a collision occurred between two vehicles; one of which bounced from impact and struck the plaintiff’s vehicle.
+While stopped, a collision occurred between two vehicles, one bounced from impact and struck the plaintiff’s vehicle.
 He suffered from cervical and lumbar pain, including a non-operative bulging disc.
 He treated for a year and a half and received multiple injections to treat his bulging disc.
-Plaintiff sued both drivers for motor vehicle negligence, alleging both drivers failed to obey the traffic signal.
+The plaintiff sued both drivers for motor vehicle negligence, alleging both drivers failed to obey the traffic signal.
 He claimed that due to the injuries he sustained from the accident, he was unable to perform his usual duties at work and lost a government contract with the IT service company that he owned.
 Defendants individually denied liability, contending the other was at fault.
 Defendant 1, insured by Union-Pittsburgh, claimed Defendant 2 sped through the intersection to beat the light.
-Defendant 2, insured by Erie, argued that she was unable to stop because the light had turned yellow when she was already in the intersection.
+Defendant 2, insured by Erie, argued that she could not stop because the light had turned yellow when she was already in the intersection.
 Both Defendants disputed Plaintiff’s claim for wage loss and that his loss of the government contract was unrelated.
 The case proceeded to the Circuit Court of Prince George’s County.
-There, the jury found Defendant 2 100% responsible for the accident and awarded Plaintiff $170,467.
+The jury found Defendant 2 100% responsible for the accident and awarded Plaintiff $170,467.

 - Get more bulging disc verdicts and settlements